 Talking to your new host about moving to their platform will also help you learn what the migration process is like.
 Do you need to install any migration plugins?
 Will you need SFTP credentials for every single site?
 These are all questions they’ll be able to help you answer before you get too far into the process.

-If you’re starting a large website migration to Flywheel, we’ll set you up with a specialized account manager who will help get the process started and work with you every step of the way.
+If you’re starting a large website migration to a managed WordPress host like Flywheel, we’ll set you up with a specialized account manager who will help get the process started and work with you every step of the way.
 We know that moving sites to a new host isn’t always easy (or something you want to spend time doing), which is why we’ll move all your sites for you, for free.
 We also make a copy of your current site, so there’s no downtime involved in the process.

 Whenever we bring over new sites to Flywheel, they’re handled by a real-life WordPress expert instead of an automated system.
 We love this personal approach as it allows us to work closely with you as the client and make sure everything moves over in tip-top shape!
 We’ve even built a streamlined tool just for clients like you with lots of sites.
 Here’s a glance at what it looks like!

 Our group migration tool allows you to easily fill out all your site details in a single dashboard, that way you can stay organized and our team can start moving sites over to Flywheel!
 You can even change the order your want them migrated in, which makes prioritizing client sites a total breeze.

 Even if you feel confident that you could move your sites yourself, I’d highly recommend talking to your hosting provider first to establish that relationship and make sure you’re using the best workflow available.
 You never know how they might be able to go above and beyond to help!